emsky/emsky.github.io/work.md

 emoji: rocket
 ---

-A collection of other cool projects &emdash; from graphics and illustrations to studies and experiments.
+A collection of other cool projects &mdash; from graphics and illustrations to studies and experiments.